Understanding HALT: A Beginner's Essential Guide

 Thermal Swing Test

-Continue testing until failure.
+Continue testing until a failure occurs.

 Heat with Vibration Test